abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 Possible improvements of overall app installation that are out of scope of this article:
 - periodic database backup (for example, by using [`postgres-backup-s3`](https://github.com/eeshugerman/postgres-backup-s3?ref=luizkowalski.net) or similar);
 - CDN for static files;
-- metrics and monitoring;
+- collecting metrics and logs;
-- using database-as-a-service instead of running on our own.
+- using database-as-a-service instead of running our own.

 The scope of this article is a bit wider than I planned initially.
 And I probably covered some important parts briefly or some didn't at all.
 I tried to keep a right balance between project setup and deployment process with the main focus on the latter.
 Overall, I'm happy to share kind of a complete solution to set up and run a full-stack Clojure application.
-Hope it will be helpful and be useful as-is or at least as an inspiration for your own project setup and deployment!
+Hope it will be helpful and useful as-is or at least as an inspiration for your own project setup and deployment!